petebachant/Indeedy/README.md

 Usage
 =====
-See the bottom of the module or the include IPython notebook (`notebook.ipynb`) for an example.
+See the bottom of the module or the included IPython notebook (`notebook.ipynb`) for an example.